-Parameter Actor Requirement DICOM Tag Acquisition Protocol Selection Technologist Shall select a protocol that has been previously prepared and validated for this purpose (See section 3.4.2 "Protocol Design Specification").
-Technologist Shall report if any parameters are modified beyond the specifications in section 3.4.2 "Protocol Design Specification."
+Parameter Actor Requirement DICOM Tag  🔸 Formatted Table Technologist Shall select a protocol that has been previously prepared and validated for this purpose (See section 3.4.2 "Protocol Design Specification").
+Shall report if any parameters are modified beyond the specifications in section 3.4.2 "Protocol Design Specification".
+Acquisition Protocol Selection Technologist Shall report if any parameters are modified beyond the specifications in section 3.4.2 "Protocol Design Specification."
 Technologist If acquiring a longitudinal time point, shall select a protocol on the same CT scanner make and model with equivalent acquisition and reconstruction parameters to that of the baseline CT scan.
-Scan Projection Radiograph Technologist Shall confirm the absence of metal or other artifacts Anatomic Coverage Technologist Shall ensure the Full Lung, from 2cm above the apex to 5cm below the base, is covered by the scan Axial field of view Technologist Shall confirm the display field of view is no more than 2 cm outside maximal lung extent. <confirm dicom="" field=""> Reconstruction Field of View (0018,9317)</confirm> Axial field of view Technologist Shall match the display field of view to that of the Baseline scan, if available.
-Reconstruction Diameter (0018,1100)
+Commented [SBF56]: KOD-38 Acquisition Device Qualified Device Prospective "Quantitative Tag" Scan Plane Technologist Axial / Transverse Patient Position (0018,5100) Scan Projection Radiograph Technologist Shall confirm the absence of metal or other artifacts

+Scout (Topogram, Scanogram) Anatomic Coverage Technologist Shall ensure the Full Lung, from 2cm above the apex to 5cm below the base, is covered by the scan Axial field of view Technologist Shall confirm the display field of view is no more than 2 cm outside maximal lung extent.
+Shall match the display field of view to that of the Baseline scan, if available. <confirm DICOM Field&gt; Reconstruction Field of View (0018,9317) Reconstruction Diameter (0018,1100)</confirm Axial field of view Technologist Shall match the display field of view to that of the Baseline scan, if available.
+Reconstruction Diameter (0018,1100) CT Dose Radiologist /Technologis ŧ ≤ 3mGy CTDIvol for a 75kg subject allowing for increased/decreased CT dose adjusted based on patient size and shape according to manufacturer.
+CTDIvol (0018,9345) CTDIvol